 - Fertilize Responsibly for healthy plants, and to protect our streams and lakes

 - Know your soil.
 Look for thatch, compaction, or other soil problems you can fix.

 - Add compost.
 Dig or till 2-3 inches of compost into the soil when planting new garden beds or lawns.
 Every 2-3 years, spread another 1 inch on garden beds or ½ inch on lawns.

 - Use mulch.
 Spread 2-3 inches of fall leaves or grass clippings on beds in spring or fall.
 For woody plants and trees, use wood chips or coarse bark as mulch.

 - Fertilize responsibly.
-Trees and shrubs can get the nutrients they need from compost and mulch.
-For lawns, flowers, and gardens look for the words “Natural organic” or “Slow-release” on fertilizer products, to feed plants slowly, develop healthier roots, and reduce runoff to our streams and lakes.
+Trees and shrubs receive the nutrients they need from compost and mulch.
+For lawns, flowers, and gardens, look for the words “Natural organic” or “Slow-release” on fertilizer products to feed plants slowly, develop healthier roots, and reduce runoff to our streams and lakes.

 Questions?
 Call the Garden Hotline at (206) 633-0224 or email email@example.com

 Seattle Public Utilities’ Backyard Composting has extensive home composting information.